Easy to Wed: Production

-In July 1944, MGM announced they would remake Libleled Lady with Jack Cummings to star.
+In July 1944, MGM announced they would remake Libleled Lady, with Jack Cummings to produce.
 In November Van Johnson and Lucille Ball were announced as stars.
 Later that month the film was retitled Early to Wed and Esther Williams and Keenan Wynn joined the film.

 In March 1945, filming was halted when Wynn was in a motorbike accident.

 This was the first film in which Williams sang, and she had to work with Harriet Lee, the MGM voice coach.
 However, Williams's singing part was actually in Portuguese, making it all the more difficult for her.
 The studio then hired Carmen Miranda to coach both Williams and Johnson.

 This was Johnson and Williams's second film together, after Thrill of a Romance, which had been extremely successful at the box office.
 Williams said the two had been cast because "Van and I matched.
 It looked like we belonged together as a couple.
 He was as much the all-American boy as I was the all-American girl.
 As World War II drew to a close, we...became icons, in a way, symbolizing the virtues that people loved best about America.
 Van represented all the young men who had gone off to war for their country, and I represented the girls they were fighting to come home to."

-Van Johnson's biography, MGM's Golden Boy, states that Lucille Ball's performance as Gladys "reveals the embryo of her Lucy Ricardo role in the later I Love Lucy television series," and also states that Keenan Wynn had been in a motorcycle accident before filming, had his mouth wired shut, and as a result, he had to talk between his teeth while losing thirty pounds in four weeks.
+Van Johnson's biography, MGM's Golden Boy, states that Lucille Ball's performance as Gladys "reveals the embryo of her Lucy Ricardo role in the later I Love Lucy television series", and also states that Keenan Wynn had been in a motorcycle accident before filming, had his mouth wired shut, and as a result, he had to talk between his teeth while losing thirty pounds in four weeks.

 The film also features organist Ethel Smith in a musical sequence with Johnson and Williams, her second appearance in an Esther Williams film, the first being Bathing Beauty (1944).

 The duck hunting sequence with Johnson was written and directed by Buster Keaton and Edward Sedgwick.

 Ball and Wynn had previously teamed in Without Love.
 Ball broke a toe doing a dance number during filming.

 In December 1944, the title was changed to Marry Me, Darling.
 Cecil Kellaway joined the film in January 1945, replacing Frank Morgan.